metacpan/metacpan-cpan-extracted/distros/W/WWW-Mechanize-Cached/README.md

 And thirdly, you can set the value to the string 'warn', to warn if this scenario occurs, and then not cache it. ( This is the default behaviour )

+## invalidate\_last\_request()

+Remove the last request from the cache.

+The return value reveals whether the request was successfully removed from the cache.
+1 means it's still cached, 0 means it was removed, and undef means there was nothing to remove (there was no request or it wasn't cached).

 # UPGRADING FROM 1.40 OR EARLIER

 Caching behaviour has changed since 1.40, and this may result in pages that were